fynv/FeiRays/README.md

 Building the project is simple.

-The only dependency you need is CUDA SDK, which is used for initializing the random number generator(RNG) states for each pixel.

 [Volk](https://github.com/zeux/volk.git) and [Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers.git) are included as submodules, so it should be fine to build without Vulkan SDK, and the resulted executables should be adaptive to different Vulkan versions.
 But be sure to have the latest graphics driver installed, one that supports Vulkan.